lovebes/forestry-coram-software/content/blog/endpoint.broadcast-versus-pubsub.broadcast.md

 MyAppWeb.Endpoint.broadcast/3 is a wrapper around PubSub.broadcast.

+Why would you need to use the Phoenix.PubSub.broadcast?

+Well, because you want to isolate your context layer from your Web side of the code - I'm talking about in Phoenix.
+This allows for good divide between what is web related and what is business related.

+For more information on how to divide / organize Elixir projects, please take a look at [https://medium.com/very-big-things/towards-maintainable-elixir-the-core-and-the-interface-c267f0da43](https://medium.com/very-big-things/towards-maintainable-elixir-the-core-and-the-interface-c267f0da43 "https://medium.com/very-big-things/towards-maintainable-elixir-the-core-and-the-interface-c267f0da43"), post by Saša Jurić.

 In order to make them call the same signature so it gets captured by following subscription function signature:

       @impl true